JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 </script>

-Southwark has lost over 13,000 council homes since 1999.
-Whilst Right to Buy was responsible for many of these, the Council's ongoing estate regeneration schemes contributed to a significant proportion.
+Southwark has lost over 13,000 council homes since the strategy was announced in 1999.
+Whilst Right to Buy sales have played a part in the overall decline in stock, the Council's ongoing estate regeneration schemes have contributed to a significant proportion of the loss.

 |   | Estate  | Council homes demolished  | Total new homes  | of which social rented  |
 |---|---|---|---|---|